josealexandre-mecai/img-processing-2022/README.md

 LBP is a texture descriptor used for the property of high discrimination power.
 LBP labels each pixel in an image by comparing the gray level with the neighboring pixels and then assigning a binary number.
 A value of unity is assigned to the neighbors with gray level greater than the center pixel in a predefined patch, otherwise a value of zero.
 A binary number is then obtained and assigned to the center pixel.

-In order to interpret the results, we will apply Distance Functions (Euclidean, Cosine, Manhattan) and Multidimensional Projection (t-SNE, MDS or PCA).
+For the analysis and interpretation of the results, we will apply Distance Functions (Euclidean, Cosine, Manhattan) and Multidimensional Projection (t-SNE, MDS or PCA).
 Also, the idea is to define a Bag of Visual Words for content-based image retrieval in order to identify the best combination of features.

 # 4. Initital Code (testing basic functions):
 https://github.com/josealexandre-mecai/img-processing-2022/blob/main/Feature%20Extraction%20Analysis%20on%20Electronic%20Waste.ipynb